WealthBar/polestar/readme.md

 - enable easier code shares across projects via global libraries by target environment
 - make running multiple services locally saner

+# SameSite Crap

+If you are using Chrome goto: chrome://flags and disable "Cookies without SameSite must be secure".
+For some _stupid_ reason chrome enforces this on `.local` domains.

+FireFox is smart enough to not screw this up.

 # Conventions and Layout

 We are aiming for "if you name it right, it just works".
 That means you'll have to follow